Behavior

 3. Consider An Anti-Bark Collar (As A Last Resort)

-- Help you feel more confident handling the barking
+• Help you feel more confident working with your dog

 Myth: Older Dogs Can’t Learn to Bark Less